geoserver/geoserver.github.io/_posts/2025-09-28-geospatial-techno.md

 )

 ----
-### Unlock GeoServer WPS - Key Input Categories You Need to Know
+### Master GeoServer WPS - Key Input Categories You Need to Know
 The WPS Request Builder is a demo page used to try out the Web Processing Service (WPS) used to execute geospatial processes for transformation, summary and analysis.
 This session provides a detailed overview of the various inputs and categories in the WPS Request Builder.

 If you want to access the complete tutorial, click on the [link](https://www.youtube.com/watch?v=zfNJ9virFoQ&list=PL_ITaxp1Ob4sjk24Stboa5XbO0LGdEKbL).